-3.10.15 Training for staff
+3.10.15 Training for colleagues

-Stowe School ensures all staff complete safeguarding (including online-safety) and child protection training as part of their induction.
-The school also has a commitment to updating training for all staff each year and for appropriate staff to attend Local Authority and Inter-Agency Safeguarding Board Meetings.
+Stowe School ensures all colleagues complete safeguarding (including online-safety) and child protection training as part of their induction.
+The school also has a commitment to updating training for all colleagues each year and for appropriate colleagues to attend Local Authority and Inter-Agency Safeguarding Board Meetings.